NoMore201/playmaker/README.md

 ## Usage

-### Requirements
+### Login process

-Playmaker requires HTTPS to avoid mitm attacks, since it needs to send base64 encoded google credentials to the server.
-You can use you own certs through environment variables (see below) On first launch, playmaker will ask your for your google credentials.
+There are two ways to login to Play Store:

+- Providing credentials directly to docker container with environment variables, skipping login page.
+- Through a login page.

+If you choose the login page approach, it is highly recommended to configure playmaker with HTTPS, since playmaker needs to send to the server credentials in plaintext.
+You can setup it in conjunction with a proxy like nginx, or provide certificate directly to playmaker.

 To avoid authentication problems, like captcha requests, it's recommended to setup app specific password, and securing your account with 2-factor auth.

-### Running
+### Configuration

 Since this app requires a lot of heavy dependencies, like Android SDK and fdroidserver, it is recommended to use the docker image.
 You can use a pre-built image on [docker hub](https://hub.docker.com/r/nomore201/playmaker/builds/) or build by yourself using provided `Dockerfile`.
-There are some environemnt variables you'll want to use:
+There are some environment variables you'll want to use:

 - `GOOGLE_EMAIL` (not recommended): if you want to supply credentials directly to docker, skipping the login page
 - `GOOGLE_PASSWORD` (not recommended): if you want to supply credentials directly to docker, skipping the login page